mjpuma/FSC-WorldModelers/README.md

 # Food Shocks Cascade Model
 - A simple agent-based network model that computes chain-reactions due to production anomalies based on dynamic food balance sheets at the country level.
-- Development version of the model introduced and described in Heslin, A., M.J.
+- Latest published version of the model described in Heslin, A., M.J.
 Puma, P. Marchand, J.A.
 Carr, J. Dell'Angelo, P. D'Odorico, J.A.
 Gephart, M. Kummu, M. Porkka, M.C.
 Rulli, D. Seekell, S. Suweis, and A. Tavoni, 2020: Simulating the cascading effects of an extreme agricultural production shock: Global implications of a contemporary US Dust Bowl event.
 Front.
 Sustain.
 Food Syst., 20 March 2020, doi:10.3389/fsufs.2020.00026.
 - Earlier model version is available at https://github.com/pmarchand1/cereals-network-shocks and described in the paper: Marchand, P., J.A.
 Carr, J. Dell'Angelo, M. Fader, J.A.
 Gephard, M. Kummu, N.R.
 Magliocca, M. Porkka, M.J.
 Puma, and Z. Ratajczak, 2016: Reserves and trade jointly determine exposure to food supply shocks.
 Environ.
 Res.
 Lett., 11, no. 9, 095009, doi:10.1088/1748-9326/11/9/095009.

 ## How to setup and run the model